nurdtechie98/NurdCoin/README.md

 # NurdCoin
-My attempt to implement block-chain by recreating a very simple Bitcoin like crypto-currency in python using flask named **NurdCoin**
+My attempt to implement decentralized block-chain by creating a over-simplified Bitcoin like crypto-currency in python using flask named **NurdCoin**

-Based on this very simplified [article](https://medium.com/crypto-currently/lets-make-the-tiniest-blockchain-bigger-ac360a328f4d)
+## Features Implemented:
+* Decentalized BlockChain
+* Proof Of Work
+* Consensus Algorithm
+* Mining Commission

+## To Do:
+* publish of transaction to all individual miner
+* competing miners for same block
+* mantaining a active states for overspending
+* comments and Documentation